pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto <- auto[model_y_start < yearOfRegistration & yearOfRegistration <= model_y_end]
 ```

 Then the reliability data set is joined as well.
 To cut out the duplicate lines, car production year and registration year has to be the same.
 In addition, I've set the report year to 2017 to avoid duplicates from previous reports.
+This is a cheeky assumption, because it cuts out some useful information where the newest report is from 2016 and older.
+I'll explain more about this in the "discussion" portion further down.

 ```r
 auto <- left_join(auto, rel)